How Bombardier Beetles Inspired Precision Drug Delivery

 The bombardier beetle defends itself by mixing hydroquinone and hydrogen peroxide from separate body chambers.
 When combined in a reaction chamber with catalytic enzymes, they undergo a rapid exothermic reaction that produces a boiling, toxic spray — ejected as a precisely aimed 100°C pulse at 500 pulses per second.

-In the language of biomimicry, this falls under the Protect › Produce defensive chemicals category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Protect › Produce defensive chemicals category.

 The Design Principle